As well as our ICT Security Services bundle, we also delivery other stand-alone security services:

 Emails to email@example.com are only monitored during normal business hours.

-Real-time blacklisting is a very useful security service for clients who wish to cut off email contact with servers that are associated with extensive spamming.
+Real-time Block Lists are a very useful security service for clients who wish to cut off email contact with servers that are associated with extensive spamming.

 It is an especially useful service for clients who run their own mail servers, as it gives the server the power to shield itself against highly troublesome IP ranges.